Common Signs of Postpartum Depression

 - Any thoughts or actions about killing the baby

-If you notice any of these extreme signs, inform a physician immediately as only a doctor can or mental health professional make a diagnosis.
+If you notice any of these extreme signs, inform a physician immediately, as only a doctor or mental health professional can diagnose.

-If you’ve noticed several of the above signs of postpartum depression, then here are some tips for what to do next.
+If you’ve noticed several of the above signs of postpartum depression within the first year after giving birth, here are some tips for what to do next.

 - Take note of signs